Why integrate Biomass Crops into Agroforestry Systems?

 Pests and Diseases

 Switchgrass disease levels are relatively low and not considered a cause for concern.
-Fungal diseases such as rust, leaf spot and smut have been reported to affect switchgrass.
+Fungal diseases such as rust, leaf spot and smut have been reported to affect switchgrass in North America.
 Varieties developed in dry areas will be more susceptible to fungal disease when grown in humid conditions.
 The lowland ecotypes are known to be more resistant to rust.
-Aphid, leaf miners, double-lobed moths and fruit flies occasionally attack switchgrass causing a reduction in yield.
-Damage from rabbits and slugs can occur during the first year of establishment.
+In North America, aphid, leaf miner, double lobed moths and fruit flies occasionally attack switchgrass causing reduction in yield.
+Damage from rabbits, leatherjackets and slugs can occur during the first year of establishment.

 Economics

-Switchgrass has a relatively low establishment cost compared to other perennial grasses like miscanthus, and other biomass crops like willow and poplar.
-Switchgrass is cultivated by seed and has low input cost (around £357/ha), thus the establishment is of low cost.
-Where production costs have been considered, research indicates that production cost of switchgrass in some European countries including UK indicated values from 130 to 250 £/ha/year.
+Switchgrass is established from seed and so has a relatively low establishment cost compared to rhizome or plug planted Miscanthus and other biomass crops like willow and poplar, with input costs around £357/ha.
+Where production costs have been considered, research indicates that switchgrass in some European countries, including UK, could attract values from 130 to 250 £/ha/year.
+In addition, harvesting costs are much reduced when compared to the aforementioned biomass crops as readily available farm machinery is used rather than specialist machines usually in the hands of contractors.
 This makes it a practical option among biomass crops.
 There is little data available on the commercial production of switchgrass in the UK.
 Most existing plantings are for research purposes.

 Latest Technical Articles